 This article explains the Azure Database for MySQL connectivity architecture as well as how the traffic is directed to your Azure Database for MySQL instance from clients both within and outside Azure.

 Connection to your Azure Database for MySQL is established through a gateway that is responsible for routing incoming connections to the physical location of your server in our clusters.
 The following diagram illustrates the traffic flow.

-As client connect to the database, they get a connection string which connects to the gateway.
-This gateway has a public IP address that listens to port 3306.
+As client connects to the database, the connection string to the server resolves to the gateway IP address.
+The gateway listens on the IP address on port 3306.
 Inside the database cluster, traffic is forwarded to appropriate Azure Database for MySQL.
-Therefore, in order to connect to your server, such as from corporate networks, it is necessary to open up the client side firewall to allow outbound traffic to be able to reach our gateways.
+Therefore, in order to connect to your server, such as from corporate networks, it is necessary to open up the client-side firewall to allow outbound traffic to be able to reach our gateways.
 Below you can find a complete list of the IP addresses used by our gateways per region.

 Azure Database for MySQL gateway IP addresses

 The gateway service is hosted on group of stateless compute nodes sitting behind an IP address, which your client would reach first when trying to connect to an Azure Database for MySQL server.